flextype-components/strings/README.md

 #### <a name="strings_normalizeSpaces"></a> Method: `Strings::normalizeSpaces()`

-Standardize line endings to unix-like.
+Normalize white-spaces to a single space.

 ```php
 $string = Strings::normalizeSpaces('SG-1  returns  from  an  off-world  mission');